RoiMeshulam/OOP_Ex0/README.md

 # Author
-Arik Tatievski, contact via mail: ariktatievski@gmail.com.
+Roi Meshulam, contact via mail: rohimesh21@gmail.com.

 # What is this project?